zouloux/pasta/doc/update.md

 - update the proxy's `docker-compose.yaml` file and keep an old version as `.old`
 - start the nginx proxy

-> If you changed `docker-compose.yaml`, you will have to manually merge the modifications with the updated file.
+> If you changed the proxy's `docker-compose.yaml`, you will have to manually merge the modifications with the updated file.